 Immigration detention is the practice of incarcerating people for administrative immigration purposes.
 In the UK, people are detained indefinitely in prison-like conditions while their immigration or asylum claim is processed.
 It is unnecessary, expensive and inhumane.Find out more →

-people were detained in 2017.
+people were indefinitely detained in 2018.
 The government claims people are held 'as a last resort'.

 are released back into the community, their detention having served no purpose